B-Aldridge/B-Aldridge/README.md

 I love learning new programs and technologies that allow me to go the extra mile to create meaningful, beautiful visualizations and insights with data.

-• :mortar_board: Graduating Vanderbilt Data Analytic Bootcamp August 2023 (this month).
+• :mortar_board: Recent Graduate of Vanderbilt Data Analytic Bootcamp (August 2023).

 • 💪 I’m currently working on **New project focusing on machine learning**